dasc-lab/DASC-Crazyflie/README.md

 # Flying Drones
 1. First, you want to set up the initial positions of the crazyflies.
 We can do this by modifying `allCrazyflies.yaml` file in `~/crazyswarm/ros_ws/src/crazyswarm/launch/`
 2. In one comamnd prompt, go to the `scripts` folder and run `chooser.py` script to select and deselect the crazyflies you would like to include in deployment.
 Selecting and Deselecting modifies `crazyflies.yaml` file in the same folder
-3. Launch the crazyswarm node in another command prompt
+3. Launch the crazyswarm node
 4. Now you are ready to run your script
 5. To test hovering and landing, you can run `first_test.py` in the `scripts` folder.